nkratzke/pingpong/README.md

 +-------------+-----------+---------+-----------------+--------------+--------------+
 ```

+But much more interesting and helpful (summary data is intended to be used for completenes and plausability checking of data but not for detailed analysis),
-However <code>ppbench</code> is able to generate R scripts for analysis and visualization of benchmark data.
+<code>ppbench</code> is able to generate R scripts for analysis and visualization of benchmark data.

 This command chain here (using Rscript and assuming you have the statistical framework R installed)